 The Santa Cruz County Fairgrounds Foundation Youth Leadership Program aims to educate and inspire youth to preserve and enrich agriculture and community heritage.
 Students with vital skills to build future leaders in our area that will help us preserve our agriculture economy.

-The Santa Cruz County Career Technical Education Partnership provides high school students with the opportunity to acquire academic, career and technical skills and to prepare for life-long learning and success in the changing workplace.
-Click here for course information.
+The Santa Cruz County Career Technical Education Partnership provides high school students with the opportunity to acquire an academic, career, and technical skills and to prepare for life-long learning and success in the changing workplace.

 Rancho Cielo Youth Corps is an on-the-job training program serving young people, 18–24, to be prepared for regular full time employment.
 Our crews learn through their involvement in a variety of construction projects that teach everything from work ethics to complex construction skills.